Landscaping - Grass Trimmers and Brush Cutters

 - Hearing protection is recommended.

-- Always wear a mask in dusty or dirty areas, or where dampness and decay may have created conditions for mould growth.
+- Always wear respiratory protection in dusty or dirty areas, or where dampness and decay may have created conditions for mould growth.
 Mould spores are an inhalation hazard.

 - Always start and run the unit in an upright position.

-- Never operate the blower without the tubing.
+- Never operate the leaf blower without the tubing.

 - Always direct the debris away from people, animals, glass and solid objects that could cause the debris to rebound or ricochet.